 - Hotel Reservations – Make sure you have these printed or as a save image on your phone.
 You can’t always rely on wifi to access this information.
 It’s necessary to have the address for where you will be staying, make sure to have that handy for the customs form.

-- Travel Insurance – I prefer getting travel insurance for an ease of mind.
+- Travel Insurance – I prefer getting travel insurance for ease of mind.
 You never know what will happen where you travel to.
 I suggest you get the Allianz annual travel insurance which is great for the entire year.

 - Personal Medication – Pack any of the medications that you need for yourself.
 Pharmacies are widely available in South Korea, however, they may not have what you are looking for.
 For example, many cold medicines require seeing a doctor for a prescription.

 Electronics to add to your Korea packing list